ryu878/bybit_scalp_bot/README.md

 Telegram: https://t.me/aadresearch

+Join me at Bybit and earn exclusive rewards with Bybit's Referral Program!
+Up to 1,025 USDT in rewards await you. https://www.bybit.com/invite?ref=P11NJW

 ## VPS for bots and scripts
 I prefer using DigitalOcean.
 To get $200 in credit over 60 days use my ref link: https://m.do.co/c/3d7f6e57bc04